-SUMMARY: This document contains proposed regulations relating to the federal income tax treatment of bond premium and bond issuance premium.
-The proposed regulations reflect changes to the law made by the Tax Reform Act of 1986 and the Technical and Miscellaneous Revenue Act of 1988.
-The proposed regulations in this document would provide needed guidance to holders and issuers of debt instruments.
-This document also provides a notice of a public hearing on the proposed regulations.
+SUMMARY: This document contains final regulations relating to the federal income tax treatment of bond premium and bond issuance premium.
+The regulations reflect changes to the law made by the Tax Reform Act of 1986 and the Technical and Miscellaneous Revenue Act of 1988.
+The regulations will provide needed guidance to holders and issuers of debt instruments.